Camera Animation

 - Entity Anchor: Target a specific entity's anchor point

-Bounding Box Position (Data Bounds Mode) - When targeting data bounds:
+Bounding Box Position (Data Bounds Mode) - When targeting data bounds, select the anchor position:

 - X: Left, Center, Right